obadasemary/SallaChallenges/README.md

 cd SallaChallenges
 ```
-- Install dependencies (SPM):
+- Install dependencies (SPM)
-- Open the project workspace:
+- Open the project workspace
-- Build and run the project on your simulator or device:
+- Build and run the project on your simulator or device

 # Conclusion